-Having an exemption beyond 31 December 2019 is significantly better than letting the exemption lapse and both Inland Revenue and MBIE recommend that this exemption is permanent rather than for a further five year period.
+Having an exemption beyond 31 December 2024 is significantly better than letting the exemption lapse and Inland Revenue recommend that this exemption is permanent rather than for a further five year period.
 As these rigs are planned well in advance, the additional certainty of a permanent exemption is supported by the petroleum industry.